Avogadro/two.avogadro.cc/source/docs/tools/draw-tool.md

 Molecules are **built** and **edited** with the **Draw Tool**, which allows "free-hand" sketching of new molecules.

-:::{tip} **New in 2.0**
+:::{tip}
-The default bond order setting is **Automatic** -- it will adjust intelligently with the length of the bond.
+To help rapidly build your structure you can also use the new [Template Tool](tools-template-tool), which makes it quicker and easier to attach functional groups or assemble inorganic/organometallic complexes.
 :::

-:::{tip} **New in 2.0**
+:::{versionadded} 2.0
-To help rapidly build your structure you can also use the new [Template Tool](tools-template-tool), which makes it quicker and easier to attach functional groups or assemble inorganic/organometallic complexes.
+The default bond order setting is now **Automatic** -- it will adjust intelligently with the length of the bond.
 :::

 ## Basic usage